 Series III files contain a significant amount of correspondence, which will be available 30 years from date of creation.
-Access to otherwise unrestricted material within the files, such as speeches, speaking notes, or photographs will be accommodated as much as possible.
 The final year of Series III files (2016) opens in 2047.

 Court of Appeals (Series IV)

-Due to the COVID-19 pandemic, work on Series IV has been significantly delayed.
+Due to the COVID-19 pandemic, work on Series IV is significantly delayed.
 This series will remain closed until review work resumes.
-When work is able resume, to the extent possible case files will open upon the death of judges who participated in individual cases with Scalia.
+When work resumes, to the extent possible case files will open upon the death of judges who participated in individual cases with Scalia.